typesafehub/conductr-doc/src/main/play-doc/operation/DeployingBundlesOps.md

 ## Using CLI to orchestrate bundle deployments

-The CLI commands `conduct load`, `conduct run`, `conduct stop`, and `conduct unload` by waits for an expected event to occur.
+The CLI commands `conduct load`, `conduct run`, `conduct stop`, and `conduct unload` waits for an expected event to occur.
 For example `conduct load` will wait for bundle to be installed, and `conduct run` will wait for the number of scale requested to be achieved.

 This behaviour makes it possible to use the CLI for orchestration of bundle deployment, e.g.